2019–20 Tennessee State Tigers basketball team

 The 2019–20 Tennessee State Tigers basketball team represented Tennessee State University in the 2019–20 NCAA Division I men's basketball season.
-The Tigers, led by second-year head coach Brian Collins, played their home games at the Gentry Complex in Nashville, Tennessee as members of the Ohio Valley Conference.
-They finished the season 18–15, 9–9 in OVC play to finish in a tie for fifth place.
+The Tigers, led by second-year head coach Brian Collins, played their home games at the Gentry Complex in Nashville, Tennessee as members of the Ohio Valley Conference (OVC).
+They finished the season 18–15, 9–9 in OVC play, to finish in a tie for fifth place.
 They defeated Morehead State in the first round of the OVC tournament before losing in the quarterfinals to Eastern Kentucky.
-They accepted an invitation to participate in the 2020 CollegeInsider.com Postseason Tournament and were set to host a first-round game.
+They accepted an invitation to participate in the 2020 CollegeInsider.com Postseason Tournament (CIT) and were set to host a first-round game.
 However, the CIT was cancelled amid the COVID-19 pandemic.

 Previous season

 The Tigers finished the 2018–19 season 9–21 overall, 6–12 during OVC play, and finishing in a four-way tie for seventh place.
 Since only the top eight teams in the conference qualify for the OVC tournament, tiebreakers left Tennessee State as the No. 9 seed, preventing them from participating.